TheBensage/NextUserDemoProject/README.md

 #### Initialize database:

-- `npx drizzle-kit generate:sqlite`
+- `npx drizzle-kit generate`
-- Run migrations `npx drizzle-kit migrate:sqlite`
+- Run migrations `npx drizzle-kit migrate`

 The database file is stored at ./db.sqlite by default.